MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-debugging-tables.md

 # Viewing Table Data
 For developers, administrators, or support personnel, it can be useful to view and inspect records and data in tables of the tenant database, particularly when debugging or troubleshooting.
 To support this need, you can run table objects in the [!INCLUDE[d365fin_md](includes/d365fin_md.md)] Web client.

--   In a production enviroment, administrators and support presonnel can run a table directly from the client, by simply modifying the URL.
+-   In a production enviroment, administrators and support can run a table directly from the client by simply modifying the URL.

 -   In the development environment, in addition to running a table table directly from the client, developers can launch a table automatically when they publish/debug an AL project in Visual Studio.